Jollywatt/typst-fletcher/README.template.md

 - Add node groups via the `enclose` option of `node()`.
 - Node labels can be aligned inside the node with `align()`.
 - Node labels wrap naturally when label text is wider than the node. **Note:** This may change diagram layout from previous versions.
+- Add a `layer` option to nodes and edges to control drawing order.
+- Add node shapes: `ellipse`, `octagon`.

 ### 0.4.3